Daniel: Hey, it's all imagination.

 - LARP: Jay Jay's radical new idea: go to a real cave, dress up, and have a campaign in live-action!
 Even though true LARPs had been documented since 1977.

-- Killer Game Master: Daniel, apparently.
+- Killer Game-Master: Daniel, apparently.
 No chance for a saving throw for poor Frelic?

 - Off the Rails: Jay Jay spontaneously decides to have his character jump in a spike pit, killing him and ruining the campaign.
+This is, of course, part of his Xanatos Gambit to get all the group to do a proto-LARP with him.

 - Police Are Useless: After being alerted to the situation by Robbie's panicked call that specifically states that he's in New York, the police latch on the Mazes & Monsters element and focuses entirely on that and searching where the game was played without following up the obvious clue at all.